 Explore our Team

-Our work applies health informatics to study science education and workforce development.
-We study personalized health education and creative approaches for teaching new areas of science to learners of all ages.
+Our work applies health informatics to study biomedical workforce development and applied science education.
+We study the user experience, personalized health education, and creative approaches for teaching new areas of science to learners of all ages.

 2022 - Excellence in Diversity, Equity, Inclusion and Accessibility (DEIA) Mentoring